Adolescent menstrual issues

 • Secondary amenorrhea occurs when menses starts normally and then later becomes absent.

-What are the signs and symptoms of Adolescent Menstrual Issues?
+What are the signs and symptoms of adolescent menstrual issues?

 Signs of menstrual issues will range in severity and duration, depending on the type of condition.
-Symptoms can include:

 • Anemia (low level of healthy red blood cells), leading to tiredness, fatigue (extreme tiredness) or shortness of breath